 - CanTRA, the Canadian Therapeutic Riding Association, is formed.
 Committed to promoting challenge and achievement for young people and adults with disabilities through the use of the horse, the organization has grown to almost one hundred member riding centres across Canada and is growing in membership and scope.

 - Demand for CARD’s therapeutic riding program continued to grow – by the early 1990s, the program was operating 6 days a week from morning to evening.

 - CARD was chosen to host the International Congress for Riders with Disabilities – the event is attended by Captain Mark Phillips.

 - CARD restructured its program to incorporate the medical teaching model of the North American Riding for the Handicapped Association (NARHA-*which is now PATH) and now offers classes in Psycho-Education, Rehabilitation, and Adapted Sport.

 - CARD becomes a premier accredited centre with NAHRA (the North American Handicapped Riding Association).

 - 3 of 5 CARD riders competing are selected for the Canadian Equestrian Team for Riders with Disabilities.
 The team competes in Denmark and earns a bronze medal.

 - CARD’s program is restructured to ensure all riders are assessed and placed in the appropriate classes.

-- Instructors are encouraged to certify with either CanTRA or NAHRA (and preferably both).
+- Instructors are encouraged to certify with either CanTRA or PATH (and preferably both).

 - CARD celebrates 50 years of quality therapeutic riding programs.
-They do this with the help of 300 volunteers, 5 full time staff members, _6_part time staff and the 15 therapy horses that make up the CARD herd.
-A new name was introduced and CARD is now referred to as The Community Association for Riders with Disabilities.
+They do this with the help of 125 volunteers, 5 full- time staff members, 3 part- time staff, and the 11 therapy horses that make up the CARD herd.
+A new name was introduced and CARD is now referred to as the Community Association for Riders with Disabilities.
 In 2018 a new logo was presented which will take us into the next 50 years of CARD!